-In 2022, 27% of the Company's net sales were to customers outside the United States.
+In 2023, 25% of the Company's net sales were to customers outside the United States.
 The Company expects its international and export sales to continue to be a significant portion of its revenue.
-The Company's sales from international operations and export sales are subject, in varying degrees, to risks inherent to doing business outside the United States.
+The Company's sales from international operations and export sales, and the availability and prices of certain raw materials, parts, and components, are subject, in varying degrees, to risks inherent to doing business outside the United States.
 These risks include, but are not limited to, the following, some of which are further addressed in our other Risk Factors: